lhajouji/prep-cc-isc2/acess-control-concepts/ACESS-CONTROL-CONCEPTS.md

 # Security Control
-- **A control** is a safeguard or countermeasure designed to preserve Confidentiality, Integrity and Availability of data.
+- **A control** is a safeguard or countermeasure designed to preserve Confidentiality, Integrity and Availability of data. ( CIA Triad )

 ## Overview
 | Concept            | Description                                                  |